Ski fever is highly contagious, especially among eager skiing families. The symptoms

 in his room all summer, on display in an alpine shrine.

 If your gang is like mine, and can’t wait for the calendar to proclaim winter, there are several New England ski resorts who flex their snowmaking power in October in the battle for first ski resort in the East to open for skiing.

 Warning those early season ski days in the fall usually mean skiing on very limited terrain, sometimes just a ribbon of snow on advanced upper mountain slopes.
 Given the low trail count and sketchy snow conditions, this is not the best time to bring your young skiers out, particularly if they are still beginning or intermediate in their skills.
 The slopes can resemble a human slalom, too many zealots on too few acres.
 You are best off to wait until several trails and a few feet of coverage are being reported to take the kids out.

-Sunday River is legendary when it comes to snowmaking, with 1,900 snow guns, they open tyrpically before Halloween racing Killington for first in the East bragging rights.
+Sunday River is legendary when it comes to snowmaking, with 1,900 snow guns, they open typically before Halloween, free skiing with a costume in 2014!
 Our family has enjoyed phenomenal November skiing at The River on deep manmade base depths.
 Once Locke, Barker and South Ridge at Sunday River are open, that’s a good time to hit this Maine resort.

 Loon Mountain in New Hampshire, since becoming a Boyne Resort, like Sunday River and Sugarloaf, has entered the big snowmaking game in the East.
 With lots of low-E snow guns, Loon blows tons of snow to open early and stay open latest in NH.

 Sugarloaf has a northern Maine location, elevation, and typically cold temperatures – allowing it to open most seasons by mid to late November.
 Snowmaking at the Loaf has been ramped up, doubled in fact since Boyne was brought in.
 When Mother Nature lends her hand, the Loaf can be in good ski shape for early season skiing.